A 2016 Labor and Employment Law Update

-2016 heralds changes, new developments, and resolutions to uncertainty in employment law at the city, state, and federal levels.
 The National Labor Relations Board, the Supreme Court, and the New York City Commission on Human Rights have put forth policy on topic areas running the gamut from employee social media use to religious accommodations to background and credit checks.
 State and city initiatives also implemented and expanded policies aimed at promoting equality in relation to sex and gender identity.
+Read on for the full scope of our 2016 labor and employment law update.

 The National Labor Relations Board took up conflicts related to concerted activity, which it protects.
 Several court cases clarified the relevance of this protection in relation to company handbooks, recording policies, and class action waivers.
 It also raised its standards for joint employers.